-In today’s instantly gratifying digital world, it is easy to get caught up in the sea of available quick, low-cost options, and the appeal is undeniable.
-Our warning is this: cheap solutions are NOT synonymous with expert marketing research, and cutting corners can be a costly mistake.
+In today’s instantly gratifying digital world, it is easy to get caught up in the sea of available quick, low-cost options.
+The appeal is undeniable.
+So our warning is this: cheap marketing research solutions are NOT synonymous with expert marketing research, and cutting corners can be a costly mistake.

 You don’t want to end up like the brand manager in the first scenario!
 Make sure that your company is not sacrificing the quality of your research for cheap and unreliable “quick-fix” solutions.

 We’d love to hear your thoughts.
 What do you think the biggest advantages (or disadvantages) are to using a marketing research firm?

 “Littlewoods retailer survey finds mothers asked 228 questions a day” news.com.au 29 March 2013.
 Web.
 16 June 2016. http://www.news.com.au/lifestyle/parenting/littlewoods-retailer-survey-finds-mothers-asked-228-questions-a-day/story-fnet085v-1226609073893